thiagonache/codewiththiago/content/posts/aws-lambda-go/index.md

 ## Scenario

-Imagine that we are writing a Lambda that will receive an HTTP POST request from an HTML form, send a message to a queue, and return HTML back to the browser.
+Imagine that we are writing a Lambda function that will receive an HTTP POST request from an HTML form, send a message to a queue, and return HTML back to the browser.
 With that in mind, let's consider the code we need to write:

 1. Parse the POST data.
-2. Call the AWS API to send the message to a given queue.
+2. Call the AWS API to send the message to a specified queue.
-3. Write HTML back to caller.
+3. Write HTML back to the caller.

 ## Code